jjparker34/PFFpressureplot/README.md

 # PFFpressureplot
 2022 NFL and College PFF clean and pressure grades for QBs, with league averages and Min.
 Dropback(to get rid of non-Qbs).
+Shoutout Tim Bryan for teaching me more than Baylor. https://github.com/tbryan2

 Looks like this!: